 Types of software can typically be divided into categories: system software, programming software, development software, utility software, and multimedia software.

+System software is a type of software that manages and controls computer hardware and provides a platform for running application software.
 This includes the Windows operating system and the macOS.
 These basic programs run your computer and allow you to interact with it.

 This helps you write code for applications or websites.
 Popular examples include Microsoft Visual Studio and Adobe Dreamweaver.

 This is used for more advanced coding and building applications from scratch.
 It often includes features for debugging code, compiling applications, and managing project files.
 Some popular examples include Apple Xcode and Microsoft Visual Studio Code.

 This is a broad category of programs that includes disk defragmenters, system cleaners, and virus scanners.